-- Unstable under heavy link load.

-- Difficulty with granularity of the links.

-- Revised ARPANET routing metric:
+{Revised ARPANET}

-- Compress dynamic range of the metric

-- Account for link type

-- Smooth variation of metric with time:

-- Delay transformed into link utilization

-- Utilization was averaged with last reported utilization.

-- Hard limit set on how much the metric could change per measurement cyle.
+- Compress dynamic range of the metric to account for link type - Smooth the variation of metric with time: - Delay transformed into link utilization - Utilization was then averaged with last reported utilization to deal with spikes. - Set a hard limit on how much the metric could change per measurement cycle.